-Site Is the site PARTLY OR FULLY within a Flood Zone Is the site a Proposed Allocation in the Local Plan?
-Reason why the site has or has not been allocated in the Local Plan (Sustainability Appraisal) regeneration of the former Harworth Colliery as a priority.
+Site Is the site PARTLY OR FULLY within a Flood Zone Known surface water or drainage issues Reason why the site has or has not been allocated in the Local Plan (Sustainability Appraisal) Is the site proposed as an allocation within the Local Plan?
+Dorchester Road, Harworth no(LAA242) should be noted that Harworth & Bircotes has a made Neighbourhood Plan which identifies the regeneration of the former Harworth Colliery as a priority.
 This site has planning permission and development has commenced.
-South east of Ollerton Road, Retford (LAA246, LAA247) No Yes The site has been selected to be taken forward as part of a large urban extension allocation with LAA141, LAA270, and LAA276.
-Please see the Reasoned Justification for LAA141, LA270, and LAA276.
-Grove Coach Road, Retford (LAA275) No No The site is not being taken forward as an allocation as there are other, more suitable, sites which can meet the housing needs of Retford.
+South east of Ollerton Road, Retford (LAA246, LAA247) No Some surface water pooling and runoff The site has been selected to be taken forward as part of a large urban extension allocation with LAA141, LAA270, and LAA276.
+Please see the Reasoned Justification for LAA141, LA270 and LAA276.
+Yes due to LAA and SA findings.
+Sequentially preferable location for residential development.
+Grove Coach Road, Retford (LAA275) No Some surface water pooling and runoff The site is not being taken forward as an allocation as there are other, more suitable sites which can meet the housing needs of Retford.
 Whilst the Site Allocations Landscape Assessment (2019) indicates that the site may be suitable for low-key development, it also concludes that the landscape could be harmed.
 It states: "the site forms part of an extensive tract of land to the east and south of Retford that displays a particularly distinct and handsome rural character, which could be harmed by the development of this site."
 The Green Gap Study (2019) also concludes, this green gap includes some important landscape features such as important views, trees, and hedgerow to the east of Retford.
 The area forms an important part of the character to this part of the town and this green gap accords with the recommendations of the Bassetlaw Landscape Character Assessment (2009) which identifies the area as a 'conserve' policy zone.
 There are also significant highway constraints.
 Both Bracken Lane and Grove Coach Road (Restricted byway) will require improvement including road widening and the provision of footways fronting the site.
 It has not been demonstrated how this can be mitigated and this creates uncertainty with regard to deliverability of development.
-West of Brecks Road, Retford (LAA276, LAA270) No No The site is being taken forward as a housing allocation along with LAA site LAA141.
-Please refer to the reasoned justification within this report for sites LAA141, LAA270, and LAA276.
-Blyth Road, Worksop (LAA279) No No Identified as a commitment on the Policies Map.
-The Chase, Park Lane, Retford (LAA280) No Identified as a commitment.
-The site has full planning consent for 4 dwellings (17/01542/FUL)
+No. West of Brecks Road, Retford (LAA276, LAA270) No Some surface water The site has been selected to be taken forward as part of a large urban extension allocation with LAA141, LAA270, and LAA276.
+Please see the Reasoned Justification for LAA141, LA270 and LAA276.
+Yes due to LAA and SA findings.
+Sequentially preferable location for residential development.